 Spring is in the air, and for some wastewater lagoons, that means foul lagoon odors are in the air, too.
-In this short article, we’ll talk about seasonal lagoon turnover, why the spring turnover can be the most severe, and how to prevent it.
+In this short article, we’ll talk about spring lagoon turnover, why it can cause odors, and how to prevent it.

 An improperly mixed wastewater lagoon will settle into layers, with denser, cooler water at the bottom and lighter, warmer water at the top.
 This is known as thermal stratification.